BUS 346

 If severe weather occurs, classes will be canceled in accordance with the Associate Provost’s decision of Mercer-Atlanta.
 Call the Mercer weather phone for information about class cancellations—(678) 547-6111 (Atlanta) or listen to WSB 750 AM.

-Course Reading and Learning Schedule:
+Course Reading and Learning Schedule

 (Syllabus subject to change at the discretion of the Professor)

-Session Date Preparation Course Contents
+Session Date Preparation Course Contents Prep Time

-1 Jan 11
+1 Jan 11 Ch.
+1

 Ch.
 2